 The straight pattern we saw earlier, had bigger empty areas with 4 rounded sides and now with the offset pattern we have smaller empty areas between pennies with 3 rounded sides.
 (Hey, where did one side go?
 Hmm...)

-Let's compare the close-ups of both layouts side by side.
-You can clearly see the pennies much closer together with smaller empty areas in the offset layout (right) compared to the straight rows pattern with bigger empty areas in between the pennies (left).
+Let's compare the close-ups of both layouts one after the other.
+You can clearly see the pennies much closer together with smaller empty areas in the offset layout compared to the straight rows pattern with bigger empty areas in between the pennies.

 Remember that in both patterns the pennies are still touching each other and if grout is desired for your project, it's best to have a space all around each penny.